Attentive techniques. Psychology: its methods and techniques - M.S. Levels of Basal Emotional Organization

 allow the client to solve the problem or understand in which direction it needs to be solved;

-increase customer self-esteem;
+increase client self-esteem;

-increase readiness to hear others;
+increase willingness to listen to others;

-Develop a client's sensitivity to others.
+develop the client's sensitivity to others.
 Requirements for successful active listening:

 great attention to the slightest manifestations of the client’s emotional state;